-The current and voltage sensor board, A4, senses the output current and voltage of all three amplifiers and feeds this information back to the system interface board.
+The current and voltage sensor boards, A4 & A5, sense the output current and voltage of all six amplifiers and feeds this information back to the system interface board.
 These same signals are also used by the controller for all measurement functions.
 Voltage sense is accomplished either internally or externally.
 For best voltage regulation at the EUT, external sense connections should be made using the External Sense terminal block located at the top of the back-panel.